 16 April 2014

-The BBC recently reported that Blackett Street, a Shared Space in Newcastle in the UK, is an "area of concern is Blackett Street, where four accidents have taken place in two years".
+The BBC recently reported on Blackett Street, a Shared Space in Newcastle in the UK.
+They say that there is an "area of concern is Blackett Street, where four accidents have taken place in two years".
 People world-wide need to start to take note of how dangerous Shared Space has proven to be.

 Who was Shared Space ever for ?